ZoneAlarm Pro logo – firewall and antivirus from Check Point for Windows

 macOS

 🔴 Not supported – ZoneAlarm Pro is not available for Mac.
-Mac users should choose an alternative security solution.
+Mac users must choose an alternative security suite.

 Linux